Target account selling (TAS) is a B2B sales methodology designed to fill your sales funnel with perfect-fit, high-value leads.

 While this process looks different for everyone, here are a few ideas for how you might go about building your list:

-Real-time intent data allows you to identify purchase-ready buyers based on specific signals (visiting a certain page, booking a demo, downloading a white paper, etc.).
-Unlike historical data or firmographics – intent data can help you make sure you’re targeting the right accounts at the right time.
+- Identify in-market buyers with intent data – Real-time intent data allows you to identify purchase-ready buyers based on specific signals (visiting a certain page, booking a demo, downloading a white paper, etc.).
+Unlike historical data or firmographics, intent data can help you make sure you’re targeting the right accounts at the right time.

-Finally, Target Account Selling is developing personalized outreach campaigns for each account.
+Finally, Target Account Selling involves developing personalized outreach campaigns for each account.

-At this point, sellers should have access to a wealth of insights, templates, and sales plays that make it easy to quickly generate personalized communications, solutions, and offers for every decision-maker associated with the deal they’re working (see, this is where that upfront time investment starts to pay off).
+At this point, sellers should have access to a wealth of insights, templates, and sales plays that make it easy to quickly generate personalized communications, solutions, and offers for every decision-maker associated with the deal they’re working on.

 Done right, TAS campaigns should generate high levels of engagement.
 Initially, you can measure the efficacy of your strategy by comparing current campaign performance against your pre-TAS engagement numbers.

-As you collect more data, you can drill down into individual touchpoints to determine which content, communications, etc. were most effective.
+As you collect more data, you can drill down into individual touchpoints to determine which content and communications were most effective.
 Over time, the process should get easier.
-Sellers get to know and understand potential clients.
-Using this knowledge, reps can deliver personalized experiences and close on bigger sales.